jamornsriwasansak/mortar/README.md

 * stb (included as a submodule)
 * glm (included as a submodule)

-### Note
+### Known issues
-1. If you want to use vulkan sdk 1.1, please look for commits before May 29th.
+1. If you want to use vulkan sdk 1.1, please look for commits before May 29th 2020.
+Current implementation is using KHR extensions but all commits before May 29th use NV extension.
 2. The application will crash while exitting due to an unhandled GLFW surface destructor.
-I believe there is a way to handle this properly with newer vulkan versions.
-I will thus revisit this issue in the future.